Cr4zySh4rk/DateDetection/README.md

   ``` bash
   cd DateDetection
   ```
-create a file with .txt extension with dates in it & run the python file :
+create a file with .txt extension with dates in it or use the default dates.txt file & run the python file :
   ``` bash
   python3 DateDetection.py
   ```